-Workout clothes are designed to keep the perspiration away from your body.
-Wear a performance t-shirt that is designed to draw sweat away from your body and to the outer surface.
+Workout clothes keep the sweat away from your body.
+Wear a performance t-shirt designed to draw sweat away from your body and to the outer surface.

-Wicking or performance fabrics are generally made of polyester and Lycra blends.
-They cost more than your regular cotton t-shirt, but will last longer, dry faster and keep you comfortable throughout your workout.
+Wicking or performance fabrics are polyester and Lycra blends.
+They cost more than your regular cotton t-shirt but will last longer, dry faster, and keep you comfortable throughout your workout.

-Opt for synthetic materials like lycra and polyester which are designed for comfort during workouts.
+Opt for synthetic materials like lycra and polyester, which are more comfortable during workouts.

 Don't forget to carry a towel.